I filed a complaint: What happens next?

 Investigation or not?

-The Syndic is the guardian of the professional integrity of real estate and mortgage brokers and agencies operating in Québec.
+The Syndic is the guardian of the professional integrity of real estate brokers and agencies operating in Québec.
 He ensures that these professionals respect the rules of professional conduct contained in the Real Estate Brokerage Act.
 By acting in this way, the Syndic assumes his public protection role.

 More specifically, the Syndic's role is to investigate, upon a notice from the Assistant Department, any alleged violation of the Real Estate Brokerage Act and its regulations by a broker or an agency, including a director or agency executive officer.
 A request for assistance may come from both the general public and a licence holder.
 All Syndic's investigation records are, by law, confidential.